 What keeps me moving, pushing, and setting that early morning alarm?
 Running is a personal journey.
 Sometimes I need quiet space in this noisy world.
 Every step is a reminder that the hardest battles are won from within.
 Work ethic eliminates fear.
 I perform my best when I set goals.
 While I set goals and push myself during workouts, I’m always trying to remember to run with joy because that’s what it’s all about.
 But it’s important to give myself extra motivation.
-My main running goals of 2025 are to complete another marathon, and finish another sub 20 minute 5K.
+My main running goals of 2025 were to complete another marathon, and finish another sub 20 minute 5K.

 Race 1 – Frozen Oaks 5K

-The 6th annual Dundee Township Park District – Frozen Oaks 5K was one the more difficult 5Ks (actually 3.3 miles) that I have ever ran.
-My younger brother Brian joined me for the suburban race finishing in 19th place.
-The tough course was full of twists and turns through the scenic Randall Oaks Golf Course.
+The 6th annual Dundee Township Park District “Frozen Oaks 5K” was without a doubt, one of the most brutal 5Ks that I’ve ever run.
+My younger brother Brian joined me for the icy suburban showdown.
+He finishing strong in 19th place.
+Together we faced a winding gauntlet of sharp turns and punishing climbs laid out across the frozen terrain of the Randall Oaks Golf Course.
 The record amount of participants weaved up and down the golf cart path which was surrounded by fairways and sandy bunkers.
 A couple steep hills really burned up my legs.
-However, even with a painful side cramp – I was able to stay toe to toe with the lead runner for the first two miles.
-In the end he pulled away and I finished in second place.
+However, even with a painful side cramp…I was able to stay toe to toe with the lead runner for the first two miles.
+For a moment I thought I might overtake him.
+But in the final stretch…he surged ahead.
+I crossed the finish line just behind claiming second place.
 I was really happy with my performance in the cold temperature.
-After the race we sat in the banquet hall for the award ceremony.
-I ate a bowl of chili and drank my first beer of the year after completing dry January.
+After the race, Brian and I thawed out in the warmth of the banquet hall where the award ceremony brought a sense of celebration to our exhaustion.
+I ate a hearty bowl of chili with a grin then cracked open my first beer of the year…a well earned reward after surviving Dry January… and one hell of a race.

 Race 2 – Carmel, Indiana Half Marathon (virtual)